50 ways to promote your photography business

 7. Get on Yellowpages.com, Yelp and Foursquare

-It’s good to show up on as many places as possible.
+It’s good to show up in as many places as possible.
 Submit your business to local business directories like Yellow Pages, Yelp and Foursquare.

 By offline promotion you should understand traditional marketing activities, that do not require the use of internet

-Fairs are a fantastic way to meet people who need your services, but also partners and collaborators.
+Fairs are a fantastic way to promote your photography business.
+It’s a good place to meet people who need your services, but also partners and collaborators.
 Bring those business cards that we just talked about.
-If your focus is not on branding but on sales, you can be even more aggressive: run a promotion, hand out flyers, bring photo albums / portfolios to show off your work and some blank contracts.
+If your focus is not on branding but on sales, you can be even more aggressive: run a promotion, hand out flyers, bring photo albums/portfolios to show off your work and some blank contracts.

 Be friendly with your clients to make them feel comfortable with you.
 Make them smile, compliment them to make them feel more confident.
 Many people feel insecure when you point your camera in their direction, but you can help your clients overcome that.
 If you show that you care, clients are more likely to recommend you and book you again for other events/ photo sessions.

 I haven’t met a single person yet who doesn’t like good surprises!
 Throw in a little bonus for your clients, something that is not listed in your offer or contract: a framed picture, small aluminum or acrylic prints, the online version of a photo album.
 You get the idea.
 It should be something that you get a good price for, but the client doesn’t expect to receive that.
 It will make people feel special, and it will get your clients to recommend you.

 You never know what opportunities might arise from shooting a local event.
 Show up, bring your A game and deliver high quality pictures that make you look professional.

 It’s a great way to get your work in front of a large audience and strengthen your brand.